-Thankfully, WordPress makes it incredibly easy to change the headers and body text on your homepage and the rest of your website without needing advanced skills.
+Thankfully, WordPress makes it incredibly easy to change the headers (like changing the logo in your header) and body text on your homepage and the rest of your website without needing advanced skills.

 Another common change you will likely find yourself making every now and again is editing the menu.

 As your website begins to grow, especially in the case of niche and authority websites, you will likely expand upon your topics.
 This can mean creating more topical clusters, adding hub pages to your website, etc.

 This inevitably will lead to you needing to add more buttons to your menu or rearrange what you have.
 Thankfully, WordPress makes this very easy to do through the menu editor on the backend.
 Though they do exist, you don’t even need extra plugins to do this.